wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    NSEC only aggressive negative caching is easier to implement NSEC/ NSEC3 aggressive negative caching (full implementation) because NSEC3 handling is hard to implement.
-[TODO: This says, x is easier to implemtnt, because y is hard to implement. -- Add detail, or otherwise fix.]
+[TODO: This says, x is easier to implement, because y is hard to implement. -- Add detail, or otherwise fix.]

    Root only aggressive negative caching is also possible.
 It uses NSEC